 A: I usually have a maximum of 20 students, but like to keep it around 10-12 students, so they can gather around when I am demonstrating a stitch.
 My goal in my classes is to make people feel comfortable in their own creativity, and not feel like they have to fit into anyone's version of 'right' or 'wrong'.

 Q: Do you think most people take up slow stitching for relaxation, to create an heirloom, or to make gifts?

 A: I think it is a combination of the three.
 Most of the quilters I know are now in their late 50's and have grandchildren coming.
 Rather than just restricting themselves to making quilts, they are also now making wall hangings, that won't receive the wear and tear and can last for ages.

-Q: What is your favorite WonderFil Thread?
+Q: What are your favorite stitches?
+Favorite threads?

-Q: What is coming up for you this fall?
+Q: What is coming up for you in 2019?